IBS-International-Business-School/group-research-project-report-super-team/GROUP RESEARCH PROJECT REPORT.md

 Wang, J., Wang, A., Zhu, L. and Wang, H. (2021) The Effect of Product Image Dynamism on Purchase Intention for Online Aquatic Product Shopping: An EEG Study.
 Behavioural Neurology, 2021, pp. 1–11.
 DOI: 10.2147/PRBM.S313742

-## grading criteria (delete these sections before final submission)

-Submission Guidelines
-Word Count.
-The main body of the report should be between 1,800 and 2,200 words, excluding code snippets, tables, and data visualizations.
-Reports outside this range lose 10 points from the final mark.
-Reports below 1,600 words are rejected.
-Minimum Credible Five Sources Over and Beyond Those Assigned in Class.
-Your report must reference at least five credible sources to support your research and analysis, preferably, related to the subject of your research.

-Your group project will be assessed according to the following criteria, which are directly aligned with the intended learning outcomes:
-Markdown Proficiency [20%].
-Effective use of Markdown format for organizing and presenting project documentation.
-Includes structure, clarity, use of tables, lists, and code blocks (as applicable).
-Use of Collaborative Tools and Agile Methodologies [20%].
-Demonstration of effective use of GitHub for collaboration, including branching, pull requests, and issue tracking.
-Evidence of applying Agile methodologies (e.g., sprint planning, retrospectives) and documentation of these processes.
-Data Synthesis and Critical Analysis [30%].
-Quality and depth of data analysis.
-Ability to critically evaluate data and draw meaningful conclusions.
-Discussion of biases, limitations, and challenges.
-Communication of Data Insights [20%].
-Clarity and effectiveness of communicating key insights, using appropriate visualizations and storytelling techniques.
-Consideration of how findings apply in a professional context.
-Teamwork and Collaboration [10%].
-Evidence of effective teamwork, adaptability, and interpersonal skills.
-Balanced contributions from all team members.